pylint-dev/pylint/doc/user_guide/checkers/features.rst

 :consider-swap-variables (R1712): *Consider using tuple unpacking for swapping variables* You do not have to use a temporary variable in order to swap variables.
 Using "tuple unpacking" to directly swap variables makes the intention more clear.
-:use-dict-literal (R1735): *Consider using '%s' instead.*
-  Emitted when using dict() to create a dictionary instead of a literal '{ ... }'.
-  The literal is faster as it avoids an additional function call.
 :trailing-comma-tuple (R1707): *Disallow trailing comma tuple* In Python, a tuple is actually created by the comma symbol, not by the parentheses.
 Unfortunately, one can actually create a tuple by misplacing a